alospeaks/cisco-dc-automation/nxosv/section-1-2-nxosv-install-win.md

 ###Setup 5: Performing initial configuration
 1. Cancel the auto provisioning.
-2. Set the admin password to cisco123  (u need to select )
+2. Set the admin password to cisco123  (u need to disable password strength check)
+3. set the hostname `hostname leaf1`
 1. Provision the management interface.

     ```